-If this warning light comes on or flashes while riding, the ABS may not work correctly.
-If this occurs, have a Yamaha dealer check the system as soon as possible.
-(See page 3-14.)
+- does not come on when the key is turned to "ON" - comes on or flashes while riding does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher The ABS may not work correctly.
+If any of the above occurs, have a Yamaha dealer check the system as soon as of the above occurs, have a Yamaha dealer check the system as soon as possible.
+(See page 3-14 for an explanation of the ABS.)

-If the ABS warning light comes on or flashes while riding, the brake system reverts to conventional braking.
-Therefore, be careful not to cause the wheels to lock during emergency braking.
-If the warning light comes on or flashes while riding, have a Yamaha dealer check the brake system as soon as possible.
+If the ABS warning light does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher, or if the warning light comes on or flashes while riding, the brake system reverts to conventional braking.
+If either of the above occurs, or if the warning light does not come on at all, use extra caution to avoid possible wheel lock during emergency braking.
+Have a Yamaha dealer check the brake system and electrical circuits as soon as possible.